David-OConnor/pyflow/README.md

 - `pyflow uninstall requests` - Remove one or more dependencies

 ### Running REPL and Python files in the environment:
-- `pyflow python` - Run a Python REPL
+- `pyflow` - Run a Python REPL
-- `pyflow python main.py` - Run a python file
+- `pyflow main.py` - Run a python file
+- `pyflow python` or `pyflow python main.py` - Alternate syntax for the above
-- `pyflow ipython`, `pyflow black` etc - Run a CLI script like `ipython`.
+- `pyflow ipython`, `pyflow black` etc - Run a CLI tool like `ipython`.
 This can either have been installed by a dependency, or specified under `[tool.pyflow]`, `scripts`
 - `pyflow run ipython` - alternate syntax for the above
 - `pyflow script myscript.py` - Run a one-off script, outside a project directory, with per-file